stephenkyang/tp/docs/UserGuide.md

 ### 2. Budgets

+#### Add Budget
-To add a budget, type the name of the budget you want followed by the spending limit:
+To add a budget, type the name of the budget you want followed by the spending limit: <br>

-The category name must be less than 30 characters.
+You are not allowed to add duplicate budgets, and the name of the budget must be less than 30 characters.<br>
+The maximum number of budgets you can add is 99.

-budget add /c (category name) /a (spending limit)
+Command: `budget add /c (category name) /a (spending limit)`

 ```
 budget add /c food /a 600.00